fatmonky/py109_practice_engine/README.md

 3. Practice answering those questions whenever you want.

 4. Press 'N' or 'n' to stop the program; press any other key (including 'y') to generate another 5 questions.

+_This is according to the Launch School Python track PY101 curriculum, as of Sept 24_